misil6723/misil6723/README.md

-HI my i am coding learner . recently i am starting to learn my codeing jounrey. with in 3 year i will be a great coder in this planet. saty with me . print('Hello'input("who is the best coder?") after 3 yesrs the output will be my name.
+This is MD Moudud Ahmed Misil.
+I am new at this platform. print(input("who is the best coder")) output moudud